cgentemann/cgentemann.github.io/_posts/2021-09-30-Open Source Science.md

 ---
 layout: post
 title: Open Source Science
-excerpt: "The core tools of geospatial science (data, software, and computers) are undergoing a rapid and historic evolution, changing what questions scientists ask and how they find answers."
+excerpt: "10/2021 FOSS4G invited talk: The core tools of geospatial science (data, software, and computers) are undergoing a rapid and historic evolution, changing what questions scientists ask and how they find answers."
 modified: 2021-06-13 20:41:38
 tags: [cloud computing, open science, science, policy]
 comments: true